MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_00_setup.md

 1. Select the **start** button to get started.

     1. In the Sign in window, enter the email  **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
+If prompted to stay signed in, select **Yes**.
-    1. Select **Confirm** if the correct email address is listed.
+    1. Select **Confirm Microsoft Account** if the correct email address is listed.
     1. Enter your promo code in the Promo code box and click **Claim Promo Code**.
     1. In the "Your profile" page, leave all the default information, select **I agree to the subscription agreement, offer details, and privacy statement.** then select **Sign up**.
     1. If a survey window open, you choose to close it by selecting the **X** or respond as appropriate and select **Submit**.

 1. It may take a few minutes to activate your account.
 Once activated you are directed to the Azure portal Home page.
-You may get a pop-up window "Optimize your cloud workloads with personalized recommendations", select **X** on teh top right corner of the window.
+A Welcome to Microsoft Azure window opens, select **Start tour** (it is recommended you take this brief but informative tour).
+You may get a pop-up window "Optimize your cloud workloads with personalized recommendations", select **X** on the top right corner of the window.

 1. Close the browser tab.